SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/vmware.md

 * **-p**: Password to use when connecting to vCenter server.
 Required.
 * **-f**: Output File Prefix.
 Target syslog server or file is required.
 Optional.
 * **-ts**: Timestamp File.
 Default ‘.timelog_events’.
 Optional.
-* **-t**: Target Sumologic syslog server.
-Target syslog server or file is required.
-Optional.
+* **-t**: Sumologic installed collector host name.
+This is required in case of syslog server.
+If using local file source this parameter is not required.
 * **-to**: Target Sumologic port to use, default 514.
 Optional.
 * **-bT**: Begin Time to query for the events.
 Default Current Time.
 * **-eT**: End Time to query for the events.
 Default Current Time minus 24 hours.